 First, you will be added to the email list and can join the text list.
 After you attend a meeting you are part of CMYC!
 You are asked to meet attendance requirements to maintain active membership.

 Social media: follow #cltmeckyouth and @GenerationNation @GenNation

-The youth council usually meets 1-2 times a month.
-Most meetings are held on a Tuesday evening at the Charlotte-Mecklenburg Government Center, 600 E 4th Street 28202.
+The youth council usually meets 2 times a month with additional civic leadership and learning opportunities.
+First semester 2020-21 meetings are held via Zoom on Wednesdays.
+In person meetings are often held on a Tuesday evening at the Charlotte-Mecklenburg Government Center, 600 E 4th Street 28202.
 When you sign up, you will receive info, directions, etc. for each meeting.
 Free CATS passes and carpool information available to assist students with transportation.
 Some meetings are held virtually.